-Comparison with the Impact Pre-analysis Approach [18] Recently Oh et al. proposed to run a cheap pre-analysis, called impact pre-analysis, and to use its results for deciding which parts of a given program should be analysed precisely by the main analysis [18].
+Comparison with the Impact Pre-analysis Approach.
+Recently [22] proposed to run a cheap preanalysis, called impact pre-analysis, and to use its results for deciding which parts of a given program should be analysed precisely by the main analysis [22].
 We compared our approach with Oh et al.'s proposal on partial flow sensitivity.
-Following Oh et al.'s recipe [18], we implemented a impact pre-analysis that is fully flow-sensitive but uses a cheap abstract domain, in fact, the same one as in [18], which mainly tracks whether integer variables store non-negative values or not.
+Following Oh et al.'s recipe [22], we implemented a impact pre-analysis that is fully flow-sensitive but uses a cheap abstract domain, in fact, the same one as in [22], which mainly tracks whether integer variables store non-negative values or not.
 Then, we built an analysis that uses the results of this pre-analysis for achieving partially flow-sensitivity.

-In our experiments with the programs in Table 4, the analysis based on the impact pre-analysis proved 80% of queries that require flow-sensitivity, and spent 5.5x more time than flow-insensitive analysis.
+In our experiments with the programs in Table 5, the analysis based on the impact pre-analysis proved 80% of queries that require flow-sensitivity, and spent 5.5x more time than flow-insensitive analysis.
 Our new analysis of this paper, on the other hand, proved 70% and spent only 1.7x more time.
-Furthermore, in our approach, we can easily obtain the analysis that is selective both in flow- and context-sensitivity (Section 7.2), which is is nontrivial in the pre-analysis approach.
+Furthermore, in our approach, we can easily obtain the analysis that is selective both in flow-and context-sensitivity (Section 7.2), which is is nontrivial in the pre-analysis approach.